 Attendees can earn 1.4 CEUs for the two-day workshop and .7 CEUs for the one-day workshop.
 CFEs from The Society of American Foresters can also be requested.

 Organizations can choose between two options:

 Exclusive on-site contract – This option allows a fire department, agency or company to bring this training to a location of their choice and host a session exclusively for their team members, employees or other invited guests.
 NFPA provides the instructors, student materials, evaluations and certificates, and also handles shipping and instructor logistics.
-The host organization provides the location, in addition to any lodging needs for employees/guests, in addition to the projector, computer/LCD projector, screen, podium and refreshments if desired.
+The host organization provides the location, in addition to any lodging needs for employees/guests, in addition to the LCD projector, screen, podium and refreshments if desired.